shaderqu/fortnite-external-base/README.md

-Basic but very clean, updated and understandable (I wrote comments everywhere) Fortnite external source code.
-Using Directx11 and ImGui.
+Basic but very clean, updated and understandable (I wrote comments everywhere) Fortnite external source code, using Directx11 and ImGui.
 Has a custom mouse aimbot and has insane performance + loops & caching